ktravers/ktravers.github.io/_posts/2019-08-19-til-ecto-select-merge.md

 title: "TIL How to Select Merge with Ecto.Query"
 ---

-Working with Elixir and Ecto, I've run into scenarios where I needed to retrieve data from a table plus maybe a field or two from an unassociated table.
-In the past, whenever this happened, I'd usually spin up something I wasn't totally satisfied with -- maybe updating the schema(s), breaking it up into multiple queries, or building a multi-select statement if I was feeling fancy.
+Here's the scenario: you're working with Elixir and Ecto, and you need to retrieve data from a table plus maybe a field or two from an unassociated table.
+In the past, whenever I ran into this, I'd spin up something I wasn't totally satisfied with - maybe updating the schema(s), breaking it up into multiple queries, or building a multi-select statement if I was feeling fancy.

 Happily, today I learned there's a better way.
-You can accomplish that same end result in a single query expression with `Ecto.Query#select_merge/3`.
+You can accomplish the same end result in a single query expression with `Ecto.Query#select_merge/3`.

 Let's run through an example to see it in action.